Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-11-Create-insider-risk-policies.md

 1. Keep this browser tab open, as you will use it in the next task.

-### Task 3: Create policy
+### Task 3: Create a policy

 In this task, you will walk through the creation of a policy.

 1. You should be on the Insider risk management page.
 If not already there, open the browser tab labeled, **Insider risk management - Microsoft 365 compliance**.

 1. From the Insider risk management overview page, select the **Policies** tab then select **+ Create**.
 Configure each of the following policy tabs.

     ![](../media/lab11-image9.png)